 The Dutch conceded eight goals throughout the group-stage of this Olympic finals.
 Although the goal tally lies heavily in favor of their attacking prowess, these defensive weaknesses will be something the United States will look to exploit.

 On the other side of the pitch, Dominique Janssen has been a mainstay of the Netherlands’ squad for a number of years.
 Her positioning and defensive qualities have grown immensely from her time at Wolfsburg in the Frauen Bundesliga.
-Throughout this Olympics, she has been an improved version of her 2019 World Cup-self.
-Janssen is less attacking-minded than Wilms, but her consistency and her partnership with Lieke Martens qualify her as a definite starter.
-However, the danger of Martens’ flexible positioning is her inability to recover on counter-attacks.
-Janssen struggles to cope with speedy wingers and attacking overloads.
-When Martens manages to put on a defensive performance, the back line’s stability increases.
+Janssen is less attacking-minded than Wilms, but her consistency and partnership with Lieke Martens make her as a definite starter.
+However, Janssen struggles to cope with speedy wingers and attacking overloads.
+When Lieke Martens manages to cover for Janssen, the back line’s stability increases.

 Sarina Wiegman has struggled to come up with a center-back pairing that does not break against counter-attacking opposition.
-Aniek Nouwen, Stefanie van der Gragt, and Merel van Dongen have all played in the center-back slots at different times.
-All are equally capable of playing center-back without conceding multiple goals per game.
+Aniek Nouwen, Stefanie van der Gragt, and Merel van Dongen have all played in the center-back slots throughout this Olympics.
+All are capable of playing center-back without conceding multiple goals per game.
 So what gives?
 I believe the answer is due to the absence of Sherida Spitse.

-Spitse is the obvious choice for starting defensive midfield.
-She sits back behind the attacking line and allows Jackie Groenen and Daniëlle van de Donk to play forward.
-In lieu of Spitse’s absence through injury, Jackie Groenen has been expected to play a defensive role.
+Spitse is the obvious choice in defensive midfield.
+She sits back behind the attacking line and allows Jackie Groenen and Daniëlle van de Donk to push forward.
+In lieu of Spitse’s absence through injury, Jackie Groenen has played a more defensive role.
 Groenen’s positioning remains too high.
 This forces the central defenders, most-frequently Aniek Nouwen, to distribute the ball over the top and switch the field from her own back third.
 Nevertheless, Nouwen does not push up to fill the gaps between the defensive and midfield lines.
-This leaves a gaping hole for other teams to exploit on counter-attacks.
+This leaves holes for other teams to exploit on counter-attacks.
 In addition, this style of play puts an enormous amount of pressure on the center-backs.
-This creates unforced errors in the entire Dutch back line.
+As a result, unforced errors plague the Dutch back line.

 Despite Jackie Groenen’s unfamiliarity with her defensive midfield role, she is crucial to building Dutch attack.
 Groenen, Roord, and Daniëlle van de Donk combine to form some of the most lethal passing combinations in the women’s game.
-Their technique, feisty nature, and vision are unparalleled.
+Their technique, feisty nature, and vision are unparalleled at this Olympic Games.
 Groenen in particular is key to breaking pressure.
 This provides the Dutch defense with options.
-They can choose to play over the opposition to their forward line, or they can pass the ball into their midfield and build from there.
+The Netherlands can choose to play over the opposition to their forward line, or they can pass the ball into midfield to build their attack.

 Vivianne Miedema is the best striker in the world right now.
 There, I said it.
 Now that that’s out of the way, we can focus on the tactical matter at hand.